Suzanne O'Sullivan: Awards and recognition

-O'Sullivan's 2016 book, It's All in Your Head: True Stories of Imaginary Illness, was shortlisted for the Books Are My Bag Readers Awards—a bookshop-curated, reader-selected award—for the year of its publication, and in that year it won the £30,000 Wellcome Book Prize, and the Royal Society of Biology's General Book Prize, for "for an accessible, engaging and informative life sciences book written for a non-specialist audience", as well.
+O'Sullivan's 2016 book, It's All in Your Head: True Stories of Imaginary Illness, was shortlisted for the Books Are My Bag Readers Awards—a bookshop-curated, reader-selected award—for the year of its publication, and in that year it won the £30,000 Wellcome Book Prize, and the Royal Society of Biology's General Book Prize, for "an accessible, engaging and informative life sciences book written for a non-specialist audience", as well.
 An early work unrelated to her professional writing, the travel piece, "Going Off the Grid on Indonesia’s Forgotten Islands" (published in The Telegraph) won the Travel Writer of the Year Award, for longer form writing, from a trade group in 2018.

 Her book, The Sleeping Beauties: And Other Stories of Mystery Illness, was shortlisted for the 2021 Royal Society Science Book Prize.
 The book also featured repeatedly in recommendations of the Next Big Idea Club throughout 2021 and 2022, and the organisation interviewed O'Sullivan regarding the book in its magazine in that period as well.